-If you think there might be a bench warrant with your name on it but you haven’t been served yet, you may want to check for warrants online.
+If you think there might be a bench warrant with your name on it, but you haven’t been served yet, you may want to check for outstanding warrants online.
 If you find a warrant has been issued, we offer the same advice – call a criminal defense lawyer.
 Do not go down to the police station and turn yourself in without a lawyer.

-If you’re not familiar with the legal system (and let’s face it, most people aren’t), it helps to know exactly what a bench warrant is, and what it isn’t.
+If you’re not familiar with the legal system (and let’s face it, most people aren’t), it helps to know exactly what a bench warrant is and what it isn’t.

 Bench warrants are the most common warrants issued.
 A judge issues bench warrants “from the bench” – hence the name.
-A bench warrant is not the same thing as a criminal arrest warrant, which a judge issues when someone is suspected of criminal activity, such as robbery, burglary, assault, etc. Judges typically issue bench warrants for a number of reasons, including:
+A bench warrant is not the same thing as a criminal arrest warrant, which a judge issues when someone is suspected of criminal activity, such as robbery, burglary, assault, etc.

 - Failure to appear in court